Report: Syrian children suffering 'toxic stress'

 Some residents know of just one psychiatrist in regions encompassing more than a million people, the Save the Children report said.
 One in four children said they have no one to talk to or nowhere to go when they are feeling scared, sad or upset.

-The symptoms of toxic stress overlap with those of post-traumatic stress disorder.
-It can disrupt the development of the brain and other organs, and trigger mental health disorders and addiction in adulthood, said Alexandra Chen, a child protection and mental health specialist based at Harvard University.
+The symptoms of toxic stress, which overlap with those of post-traumatic stress disorder, can disrupt the development of the brain and other organs, and trigger mental health disorders and addiction in adulthood, said Alexandra Chen, a child protection and mental health specialist based at Harvard University.

 Child soldiers are especially vulnerable to carrying trauma into adulthood.
 More than half of the adults interviewed by Save the Children said they knew of children or adolescents who were recruited into armed groups.